Master of Management in Energy Curriculum

 A specialization in energy trading and risk management will prepare you to work in upstream, midstream, downstream and electric power.
 Through in-class simulations and experiential learning, you’ll acquire both the knowledge and the skills to maintain an efficient electric power market or oil and gas operation.
 You’ll also learn how to address major challenges facing the energy industry.
 As a result you’ll stand out in a highly competitive job market.

 In recent years, New Orleans has emerged as an entrepreneurial hub, providing a rich and compelling backdrop for this course of study.
 When you pursue a specialization in entrepreneurship, you’ll focus on venture capital and private equity, new venture planning, and management of technology.
 You’ll acquire practical and applicable knowledge to thrive in the energy industry.
-You’ll also have the opportunity to tap into the resources at the Albert Lepage Center for Entrepreneurship and Innovation to validate and launch your own energy start-up.
+You’ll also have the opportunity to tap into the resources of the Albert Lepage Center for Entrepreneurship and Innovation to validate and launch your own energy start-up.

-Solar and Wind are two of the top three fastest growing sectors in energy, and together they added the most jobs in the industry in 2019.
-A specialization in Renewable and Sustainable Energy will provide essential knowledge of energy systems, renewable fuels and technologies, energy transitions, and behavioral and institutional barriers to achieving sustainable energy.
+Solar and wind are two of the top three fastest-growing sectors in energy, and together they added the most jobs in the industry in 2019.
+A specialization in renewable and sustainable energy will provide essential knowledge of energy systems, renewable fuels and technologies, energy transitions, and behavioral and institutional barriers to achieving sustainable energy.
 Courses cover topics including sustainable development, project development and finance, economics and regulation.